 Regardless of the flooring that you choose for your home, office building, or retail space, it’s critical to care for it properly.
 With the right maintenance, you can greatly extend the life of your floor.
 Adhere to the following care tips for your hardwood and laminate flooring.

 You should vacuum or dust mop hardwood floors every other day.
 If you vacuum, use a soft brush head as opposed to a beater bar or hard bristle brush.
-Placing mats at the entrances to your home as well as the entrances to rooms with hardwood flooring decreases the amount of dust particles that get into the floor.
-You may also want to place throw rugs in high traffic areas and any region that may get wet (i.e. in front of the kitchen sink) to minimize scratching and other damage.
+Placing mats at the entrances to your home as well as the entrances to rooms with hardwood flooring decreases a number of dust particles that get into the floor.
+You may also want to place throw rugs in high-traffic areas and any region that may get wet (i.e. in front of the kitchen sink) to minimize scratching and other damage.
 It’s much easier to clean or replace a rug when it gets wet or torn than it is to replace the hardwood floor.

 It is important to clean laminate flooring on a regular basis.
 You can use a vacuum or dust mop.
 Unlike hardwood flooring, laminate flooring has a protective thick external resin coat, which means that a hard bristle brush or beater bar won’t damage the finish.
 Avoid waxing or polishing the floors and steer clear of harsh chemicals and cleaners.